 Michigan Business Development Program (MBDP): The discretionary program provides performance-based grants, low interest loans, and other assistance to support business attraction and expansion projects that involve capital investment and/or new job creation.
-To qualify as job creation project, a business must create at least 50 jobs.
-The minimum job creation requirement is reduced to 25 jobs if the project is located in a rural county or qualifies as a high-technology activity.
+To qualify a business must create at least 50 jobs in developed counties or 25 jobs if the project is located in a rural county or qualifies as a high-technology activity.
 The maximum amount of funding that may be provided to a project cannot exceed $10 million.

 Border County Incentives: Businesses that locate in one of 14 counties that border another state or Canada may receive full or partial tax abatements through a partnership between the State of Michigan and local municipalities.
-Eligible businesses may receive a 100% abatement of business personal property taxes.
-New warehousing, distribution, and logistics facilities can qualify for a 50% reduction in real property taxes for up to twelve years.
+Eligible businesses may receive up to a 100% abatement of business personal property taxes.
+New warehousing, distribution, and logistics facilities can qualify for up to a 50% reduction in real property taxes for up to twelve years.

 Renaissance Zones: Businesses that locate in Renaissance Zones are exempt from the state education tax, business personal property tax and real property taxes.

 Michigan Works!: Provides workforce development assistance to companies in the form of candidate identification and screening, training grants and programs, and internships/co-ops.